sshahi3/IS698-aws-infrastructure-project-sahil/README.md

 CloudWatch Logs for monitoring and debugging

-📌 The architecture diagram is included in the repository.
+The architecture diagram is included in the repository.

-📁 2.
-Repository Structure
+2. Repository Structure
-├── terraform/
+├── Terraform Task tf files/
 │   ├── provider.tf
 │   ├── variables.tf
 │   ├── vpc.tf